 The Fairmount College of Liberal Arts and Sciences Newsletter is published twice a year, and is sent to all Fairmount College alumni, faculty, staff and friends of the college.
 Each issue contains information about faculty, staff and student accomplishments and a message from the dean.
 All material is copyrighted and the property of Wichita State University.
 You may download past issues at the links below:

-Magelli champions teaching the world new ways to dream; Dean profile: Paul Magelli; Wichita state professors invent accessory lens for Google glass; Ablah display features graphic novels
+Magelli champions teaching the world new ways to dream; Dean profile: Paul Magelli; Wichita state professors invent accessory lens for Google glass; Ablah display features graphic novels; In memoriam.

 Youngmeyer estate gives researchers access to Flint Hills property; The Flint Hills; WSU field station reserves; Faculty spotlight: Greg Houseman; Elliott School program celebrates its 25th birthday; Matson named dean of Fairmount College of Liberal Arts and Sciences; In memoriam.